mysql/mysql-utilities/doc/man/mut.rst

    Exclude tests that require greater resources or take a long time to run.

+.. option:: --skip-suite=<name>

+   Exclude the named test suite.
+Use this option multiple times to specify multiple suites.

-.. option:: --skip-test=<test>
+.. option:: --skip-test=<name>

-   Exclude *test*.
+   Exclude the named test.
 Use this option multiple times to specify multiple tests.

 .. option:: --skip-tests=<prefix>